 - 1. Develop a Climate Resilience Master Plan for the Stow Acres North property that creates a framework for restoration and passive and active recreational uses of that property. - 2.
 Enhance all-persons accessibility at selected conservation and recreation lands to make these areas more inviting for seniors, strollers, and those who desire easy walking opportunities. - 3.
-Provide active recreational opportunities to meet the needs of Stow's population growth over the next decade. - 4.
+Develop an updated Recreation Needs Assessment designed to identify the needs of Stow's growing population over the next 10-15 years and provide passive and active recreation opportunities to meet these needs. - 4.
 Encourage completion of Assabet River Rail Trail and Mass Central Rail Trail to link Stow with the regional rail trail network. - 5.
 Encourage completion and expansion of the "Emerald Necklace trail" linking conservation areas with walking trails. - 6.
-Expand cycling and pedestrian opportunities across Stow fostering the ability to access conserved land and community shopping and recreational destinations in a safe manner.
+Expand road cycling and pedestrian opportunities across Stow fostering the ability to access conserved land and community shopping and recreational destinations in a safe manner.